astg606/ai_foundation_earth_science/README.md

 They can be used to streamline the processing of Earth's vast data, reduce the complexity of forecastings models while improving the accuracy.

-FMs can revolutionize our understanding of the Earth system towards its sustainable management: (Zhu et al. 2024)
+FMs can revolutionize our understanding of the Earth system towards its sustainable management: (Zhu et al., 2024)

 - FMs have the ability to harness the vast, often unlabeled, reservoirs of observations and climate data by means of learning general representations from them.
    FMs can learn task-agnostic general feature representations from massive amounts of unlabelled data.